 1 Seitan

 This meaty vegan staple is mostly made from vital wheat gluten which is extremely high in protein.
 There’s a whopping 18 grams of protein in a mere two-ounce serving of seitan.
 Many vegan meats rely on seitan for their chewy texture, but you can also purchase it in its original form and season to your tastes (try Upton’s Naturals).
-Those who enjoy DIY can make their own seitan fairly easily.
-Here’s a recipe if you’re into that.
+Those who enjoy DIY can make their own seitan fairly easily—this recipe is great place to start.

 BettySubrizi/Unsplash